getify/Functional-Light-JS/manuscript/ch6.md

 Ostensibly, you're expecting `arr[0]` to still be the value `1`.
 But is it?
 You don't know, because `foo(..)` *might* mutate the array using the reference copy you pass to it.

-We already saw a cheat in the previous chapter to avoid such a surprise:
+We already saw a trick in the previous chapter to avoid such a surprise:

 ```js
 var arr = [1,2,3];